erenirmak/MailBahn/README.md

 # MailBahn

-Auto-Mail is a desktop application designed for sending personalized HTML emails with attachments to multiple recipients.
+MailBahn is a desktop application designed for sending personalized HTML emails with attachments to multiple recipients.
 It provides a user-friendly interface for managing email templates, recipients, and SMTP settings.

 ## Features